 Hart’s ability to construct a character so apparently at ease with and in command of the television camera is irrevocably linked to her class identity.
 From the outset, Hart’s background has repeatedly been addressed in articles and interviews.
 In an early interview for The Lady Hart asserts that ‘the British middle class is a great source of humour’ while her interviewer adds that ‘It is precisely because she embraces her middle-class privileged background that the show stands out’ (Jonzen 2009:25).
-In 2011 Miranda was at the centre of newspaper debates about class and television comedy, following comments by the then new BBC1 controller, Danny Cohen, that BBC comedy had become too middle class (Cumming 2011, Frost 2011, Gammell 2011).
 More recently The Daily Express ran a story about the ‘Tragedy and despair behind Miranda Hart’s rise to the top’:

 Behind Miranda Hart’s steady rise to the top lies a genuine tale of overcoming the odds, with the star beating depression and dealing with the horror of nearly losing her father in the Falklands War. … She says she is from an upper-class background, but does not consider herself upper-class.
 Her mother, Diana, is the daughter of Sir William Luce, a former governor of Aden.
 (Roche 2012)